-Summary of the reported catch of the main fish species landed from the Marine Aquarium Managed Fishery from 2008 to 2012.
+Summary of the reported catch of the main fish (excluding Syngnathids) species landed from the Marine Aquarium Managed Fishery for 2013, with catch for the previous six years.
+Note the species reported in this table vary from year to year.